agile-ts/documentation/docs/Interfaces.md

 #### `patch`

-If the passed data object should be patched into the existing data object.
+If the passed data object should be merged into the possible existing data object.
 Therefore, it calls internally the [`patch()`](./packages/core/features/state/Methods.md#patch) method instead of the [`set()`](./packages/core/features/state/Methods.md#set) method.
-Of course, that is only useful if we collect an already existing data object to update its value.
+Of course, that is only useful if we collect a data object with an already existing `primaryKey` to update its value.
-An alternative to update an already existing data object is the [`update()`](./packages/core/features/collection/Methods.md#update) method.
+An alternative method to update an already existing data object is the [`update()`](./packages/core/features/collection/Methods.md#update) method.

 | Type                     | Default   | Required |